Holiday houses in Dangar Island

 Guest favourite

-4.97 out of 5 average rating, 112 reviews
+4.98 out of 5 average rating, 218 reviews

 Popular amenities for Dangar Island holiday rentals

-All About Dangar Island
+All about Dangar Island

 Dangar Island is a forested retreat on the Hawkesbury River near Brooklyn, just north of Sydney.
 Nestled between Brisbane Waters and Ku-ring-gai Chase National Park, it’s a natural hideaway along the river.
 Being on the island is a unique experience, as there are no private cars allowed here, and wheelbarrows are the primary method for hauling goods from the ferry.
 The town was initially an artists’ colony, and today attracts travelers for its secluded beach and stunning views across Broken Bay.